 Apple to Apple

-From 1976 to 1997 Steve Jobs lead a very busy life.
-He founded multiple companies, reinvented what home computing meant, and got married to his wife Laurene Powell Jobs.
-Upon his return to Apple, it was obvious he had only just got started.
+From 1976 to 1997, Steve Jobs led a very busy life.
+He founded multiple companies, reinvented what home computing meant, and got married to his wife, Laurene Powell Jobs.
+Upon his return to Apple, it was obvious he had only just started.

-Steve Wozniak was a computer nerd and worked at HP while Steve Jobs worked at Atari.
-Between the two of them, their love of making things easier and simpler lead to them designing small devices such as the infamous Blue Boxes.
-Coveted possessions for the era's "phone phreaks," these little devices could be connected to your phone to make free long-distance calls.
+Steve Wozniak was a computer nerd working at HP while Steve Jobs worked at Atari.
+Between the two of them, their love of making things easier and simpler led to them designing small devices such as the infamous Blue Boxes.
+Coveted possessions for the era's "phone phreaks," these little devices could connect to a phone to make free long-distance calls.

 Wozniak and Jobs attended a computer club together, where Wozniak saw a MITS Altair.
-This build-it-yourself computer inspired him to attempt throwing together a computer at home with cheap parts he had on hand.
+This build-it-yourself personal computer inspired him to throw together a computer at home with cheap parts he had on hand.

 Ultimately, this led to what would be known as the Apple I, which was constructed with a simple keyboard and TV, and he built the motherboard on a piece of plywood.
 Steve Jobs saw this and offered to fund its production by selling his van.

-As Apple grew into the 80s, it became a direct competitor with other computing solutions out there, and Jobs didn't want to run the company while supervising production.
-So, he asked Pepsi CEO, John Sculley to come run things.
+As Apple's success snowballed in the 80s, it became a direct competitor with other computing solutions, and Jobs didn't want to run the company while supervising production.
+So, he asked Pepsi CEO John Sculley to run things.
 This enabled him to continue interacting with the development teams without interruption.

-Xerox was looking for ways to compete and had a graphical interface and pointing device they didn't like.
-Steve Jobs saw it and got it from them immediately, seeing its potential.
+Meanwhile, Xerox was looking for ways to compete and had a graphical user interface and pointing device they didn't know what to do with.
+Steve Jobs saw it and immediately grasped its potential.

-Thus began the development of the Lisa and the Macintosh.
-Two different computers with teams pitted against each other for superiority.
-This created a difficult work environment and infighting within the company.
+Thus began the development of the Lisa and the Macintosh: two different computers with teams pitted against each other for superiority.
+This created a challenging work environment and infighting within the company.

-The Lisa was a failure, ultimately, because it cost too much and even with its software couldn't compete with existing business options.
-The Lisa II halved the cost but lost out ultimately to its sister product, the Macintosh.
+Ultimately, the Lisa was a failure because it cost too much, and even with its software, it couldn't compete with existing business options.
+The Lisa II halved the cost but ultimately lost out to its sister product, the Macintosh.